umasubra/ExcelJsDocumentation/resources/chartLineFormat.md

 #### Examples

-##### Clear the line format of the major Gridlines on value axis of the Chart named "Chart1"
+##### Clears the line format of the major Gridlines on value axis of the Chart named "Chart1"

 ```js
 var ctx = new Excel.ExcelClientContext();